-Professor, Université Laval
+Full Professor, Department of Psychiatry and Neuroscience, Université Laval

-Principal Investigator, Cervo Brain Research Centre
+Principal Investigator, CERVO Brain Research Centre

 My research team investigates the anatomical and functional organization of the basal ganglia, a set of subcortical structures involved in motor behavior, in rodents, human and non-human primates.
-Our research projects aim at characterizing alterations of neuronal circuits that occur in Parkinson’s disease and Huntington’s chorea using animal models of neurodegenerative diseases and post-mortem human brain.
+Our research projects aim at characterizing alterations of neuronal circuits that occur in Parkinson’s disease and Huntington’s chorea using animal models of neurodegenerative diseases and post-mortem human brains.
 We take advantage of a vast array of methodological approaches that include in vivo electrophysiological recordings followed by tracer injections and three-dimensional reconstructions of neurons, examination of synaptic contacts by electron microscopy, localization of neurotransmitters and analysis of post-mortem human brain tissue using optical and confocal microscopy.

 Ultrastructural evidence of microglial heterogeneity in Alzheimer’s disease amyloid pathology.